 Sydney vs Melbourne: Industry and Employment

 Sydney has more startups and tech companies like Google and Atlassian (Australia’s enterprise software company).
 The job market in Sydney is better than in Melbourne for IT workers.
 Of course, it also depends on what part of IT you are explicitly working in.
-More banks and financial services organisations in Sydney, with the Australian Stock Exchange (ASX) and most banks headquartered in Sydney, except for National Australia Bank (NAB) and ANZ in Melbourne.
+More banks and financial services organisations in Sydney, with the Australian Stock Exchange (ASX), and most banks are headquartered in Sydney, except for the National Australia Bank (NAB) and ANZ in Melbourne.
 Melbourne’s public healthcare system works better and is better organised.
 There are also more allied health (dietitian) jobs in public healthcare.

-Sydney vs Melbourne: Leisure, Entertainment and Food
+Sydney vs Melbourne: Leisure, Entertainment, and Food

 Melbourne has a famous coffee culture, and the coffee is much better within a 10-kilometre radius of the CBD.
 It’s not so easy to find good coffee if you live outside the tram zone.
 Sydney’s coffee is average, but there are some excellent places to get a coffee.
 It’s spread out in a few smaller CBDs outside the CBD, such as Chatswood and Parramatta; unfortunately, most cafes stop opening by 3 pm.